Table of Contents

 Wrapping Up

-In conclusion, Divi and Elementor both have their pros and cons, but when it comes to performance, they are quite similar.
+In conclusion, Divi and Elementor have pros and cons, but they are similar in terms of performance.
 The ultimate choice will depend on your needs and the type of design your clients are requesting.

-WP Rocket does tick all the boxes above when it comes to increasing performance and improving the PageSpeed Insights scores for both Divi and Elementor (we went up to 99/100 and 100/100).
+WP Rocket ticks all the boxes to increase performance and improve the PageSpeed Insights scores for Divi and Elementor (we went up to 99/100 and 100/100).
+No coding skills are needed: WP Rocket is the easiest way to speed up your site, no matter your page builder.

 Comments (3)